astrohart/MFR/MFR.GUI.Models.Constants.Factories/README.md

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

-<a name='P-MFR-GUI-Models-Converters-Factories-Properties-Resources-ResourceManager'></a>
+<a name='P-MFR-GUI-Models-Constants-Factories-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`

 ##### Summary

-Returns the cached ResourceManager instance used by this class.s
+Returns the cached ResourceManager instance used by this class.